glotzerlab/signac-docs/docs/source/tutorial.rst

 The core function that **signac** offers is the ability to associate metadata --- for example, a specific set of parameters such as temperature, pressure, and system size --- with a distinct directory on the file system that contains all data related to said metadata.
 The :py:meth:`~signac.Project.open_job` method associates the metadata specified as its first argument with a distinct directory, the *job directory*.
-These directories are located in the ``workspace`` subdirectory within the project directory and the directory name is the so-called *job id*.
+These directories are located in the ``workspace`` subdirectory within the project directory and the directory name is the *job id*.

 .. code-block:: bash